OSharpe001/OSharpe001/README.md

 You can click the Preview link to take a look at your changes.
 --->

-  I'm formerly a Union Electrician with a new found love for coding and  I'm looking to make a transition, regarding my career.
+  I'm formerly a NYC Union Electrician with a new found love for coding and  I'm looking to make a transition, regarding my career.
   I've recently finished a few certs, through coursera, for Python, PostgreSQL and Django.
 Looking to build my experience, anmd find a full time career.
-  I understand that entry level positions will not replace my current career's sallary.
+  I understand that entry level positions will not replace my former career's sallary.
 Still, I plan to improve my skills until my IT career can match and (of course) exceed my current career's cap.
   Thanks for taking the time. . .